or: Dealing with Media and PR

 - Media Trust has some online guides on press releases, getting in to local media, social media etc.

 - SAVO (Suffolk Association of Voluntary Organisations) has a Marketing and Media Toolkit as part of its online Practical Toolkits range, developed with BBC Radio Suffolk.

 - MediaWise (a charity) provides advice, information, research and training on media ethics.
 Check the Dealing with the Media section.

 - Online Communications Strategy – Key Questions (VolResource checklist).

 - Institute of Race Relations produced a guide on working with the media, aimed at anti-racist campaigners and refugee rights activists.
 Working with the Media (pdf file, 697KB) is still listed but doesn’t appear to be available (at Aug.
 2016).

 Online communication outlets such as Twitter and Facebook develop and change quickly.
 A generalist site like VolResource can really only signpost to likely useful material – do check that it is still current.

-- Association of Independent Museums have had a social media guide produced for them by sounddelivery – download from AIM publications page (7MB pdf).
+- Association of Independent Museums has ‘Successful Social Media’ guide, produced by sounddelivery – download from AIM resources page (a large 30MB pdf).

 - Grant Thornton accountants have produced (summer 2014) Growing communities: How charity leaders govern social media globally to thrive online.